-Intercessory Prayer Meeting - Wednesday night at 5:30 to 6pm.
+Before the Throne Intercessory Prayer Meeting - Wednesday night at 5:30 to 6 pm.
 We will be praying for our church, one another, our loved ones, and the community.
 "Let us come boldly before the throne..."

-Men's breakfast - Saturday mornings at 7 am the men will meet at the Applebees on first street for a time of food, fellowship, and inspiration.
+Men's breakfast - Saturday morning at 7 am the men will meet at the Main Street Cafe on Main street for a time of food, fellowship, and inspiration.

-Women's Bible Study - Thursday mornings at 9am.
-We are currently studying Proverbs 31 about the virtuous woman.
-Dessert and coffee provided.
+Women's Bible Study - Thursday mornings at 9 am.
+We are currently studying Proverbs 31.
+Goodies and coffee provided.

 Special events this month:

 March 10th Volunteer meeting - Immediately following church there is a volunteer children and youth workers meeting.
-This is a mandatory meeting for all those who work with kids and youth.
 A hot lunch will be provided.

 March 15th - Worship Fest - It's almost here.
 The third annual Worship Fest will be in town at the convention center.
-This year contemporary Christian music's most popular worship leaders and bands will be featured in a worship extravaganza.
-It promises to be a memorable night and you won't want to miss it.
-If you are coming we must have your ticket money by the 10th.
+Contemporary Christian music's most popular worship leaders and bands will be featured in a worship extravaganza.
+Tickets are $25.

-March 25th - 27th Will Graham Crusade - Evangelist Will Graham, son of Franklin Graham, grandson of Billy Graham will be in our city on the 25th to preach the gospel.
+March 25th - 27th Franklin Graham Crusade - Evangelist Franklin Graham will be in our city to preach the gospel.
 They are looking for volunteers from the local churches to help with greeting, ushering, follow-up and prayer team.
 Sign-up sheets are in the narthex.

 March 29th Feed homeless downtown - We will be handing out lunches to the homeless downtown.
 All are welcome.
 We will meet at the church at 5pm.
 Dress warm.